He was elected the 38thGovernor of California in 2003, Maria became the First Lady of California and used her superstar power to make a difference.

 After she took over the California Governor & First Lady’s Conference on Women in 2003, Maria grew it to one of the leading conferences for women by the year 2010 that attracted more than 30,000 people to attend over three days.

 It has featured speakers like Oprah Winfrey, Justice Sandra Day O’Connor, Secretaries of State Condoleezza Rice & Madeleine Albright, Barbara Walters, Warren Buffett, former Prime Minister Tony Blair, Bono, Billie Jean King, Gloria Steinem, and even the Dalai Lama.

-The true character and strength of Maria Shriver was fully demonstrated during the time of her separation from Arnold Schwarzenegger was made public in 2011.
+The real character and strength of Maria Shriver got demonstrated when her separation from Arnold Schwarzenegger was made public in 2011.